Aloshi/EmulationStation/README.md

 --draw-framerate	- draw the framerate.
 --no-exit		- do not display 'exit' in the ES menu.
 --debug			- show the console window on Windows, do slightly more logging --windowed		- run ES in a window, works best in conjunction with --resolution [w] [h].
 --vsync [1/on or 0/off]	- turn vsync on or off (default is on).
 --scrape		- run the interactive command-line metadata scraper.
+--no-splash		- don't show the splash screen.
+--max-vram [size]	- Max VRAM to use in Mb before swapping.
+0 for unlimited.
+--force-kiosk		- Force the UI mode to be Kiosk.
 ```

 As long as ES hasn't frozen, you can always press F4 to close the application.